kyma-project/kyma-environment-broker/docs/03-02-runtime-components.md

 # Runtime components

+> **NOTE:** Once all Kyma components become independent modules, KEB will no longer be required to send components to Reconciler and this document will be deprecated as irrelevant.

 Kyma Environment Broker (KEB) serves the functionality of composing the list of components that are installed in a Runtime.
 The diagram and steps describe the KEB workflow in terms of calculating and processing Runtime components:

 ![runtime-components-architecture](./assets/runtime-components.svg)